michaelecrippa/XP/README.md

 ### Chapter 11 - Programming
 `It's called XP after all.`

 - Collective Code Ownership
 `I'm not afraid to change my own code.
 And it's all my own code.`
 - Simple Design
 `SImplicity is more complicated than you think, but it's well worth it.`
 - Refactoring
 `We keep the code simple at all the time.
 This minimizes investemnt in excess framework and support code.
 We retain the neccessary flexibility through refactoring.`
 - Continuous Integration
 `Ìntegration is a bear, we can't put it off forever, let's do it all the time instead.`
 - Coding Standard
 `I can always read my own code, but it's all my own code.`
 - 40-Hour Week

+Chapter 12 - Pair Programming
+`On an XP team, two programmers sitting together at the same machine write all production code.`